nervosnetwork/muta-sdk-js/docs/tutorial.md

 ## The Service

 There is a concept called [service](https://docs.muta.dev/#/service_dev) in Muta.
-Simply said, service is a class composed of multiple methods, we can call them in the same way like this
+Simply said, service is a class composed of multiple methods, we can call them in the same way.

 ```json
 {